638168102273170000

 Print

-We begin removing selected sections of non-recreational turf and replacing it with drought-tolerant, native plants, trees or other landscape materials and amenities and converting the existing Fescue grass to a drought-tolerant grass, such as Hybrid Bermuda.
-Residents might notice some additional watering taking place to help establish the new seed.
+We begin removing selected sections of nonfunctional turf and replacing it with drought-tolerant, native plants, trees or other landscape materials and amenities and converting the existing Fescue grass to a drought-tolerant grass, such as hybrid Bermuda.
+You may notice some additional watering taking place to help establish the new seed.

-The City of Henderson is committed to the beautification and saving resources in our Parks.
+We are committed to the beautification and saving resources in our parks.
 As a result, we will always replace the trees removed with as many or more trees, plants and amenities to provide recreational opportunities for our residents and future sustainability of our parks.

 Before turf removal